• Level 2

 Autonomic Dysreflexia Training Course

-The Autonomic Dysreflexia (AD) Training Course equips individuals with the basic knowledge and skills to understand and manage AD, a serious health problem that can happen to people with a spinal cord injury at or above the T6 level.
+Autonomic Dysreflexia Training equips individuals with the skills and knowledge to recognise, prevent and respond to autonomic dysreflexia, a potentially life threatening condition affecting people with spinal cord injuries at or above the T6 level.

 Course Information: